phac-nml/irida/doc/user/administrator/index.md

 * An OAuth2 client secret.
 * The root address of the REST API of the remote installation.

-After being given the client credentials, go to the "Remote API" page.
+After being given the client credentials, go to the "Remote IRIDA Connections" page.

 ![Remote API page](images/remote-api-dash.png)